palantir/gradle-docker/readme.md

 - `clean` (optional) a boolean argument which adds `--rm` to the `docker run` command to ensure that containers are cleaned up after running; defaults to `false`
 - `command` the command to run.

+**Docker Run Environment Variables**
+- `GRADLE_DOCKER_BINARY` the path to the Docker binary to use; defaults to `docker` (and relies on any operating system specific behaviour to resolve it, which [sometimes should not be relied upon](https://github.com/palantir/gradle-docker/issues/162)).

 Tasks
 -----